 To apply, complete the online application located on your Cal Poly Housing Portal.

-The application contains two written response questions.
+The application contains three written response questions.
 We ask that you take significant care in writing, spell-checking and grammar-checking your application.
 We are seeking high-quality responses that concisely answer the questions.
 Please limit each response to no more than 250 words.

 Possible outcomes of the process are: